 Please note these funds can only be used for OVW-designated technical assistance, unless otherwise approved by OVW.
-Any training and technical assistance funds not used by the end of the grant period may not be reprogrammed and must be returned to OVW.
 Travel funds should be used to support travel by all project partners including nonprofit, nongovernmental victim service providers.
 Funds may also be used by persons whose positions are not grant-funded as long as that person's roles and responsibilities are linked to the project's overall mission.